Full Stop (G.E.M. song)

-The music video for "Full Stop" was directed by Birdy Nio.
-The video was published on November 22, 2019, the video is set in the forest and green land, and shows the drama of G.E.M. and her previous company.
+"Full Stop" peaked at number one on the TME Uni Chart in China and remained on the chart for six weeks.
+In Singapore, it peaked at number nine on the RIAS Regional chart.
+The accompanying music video for "Full Stop" was directed by Birdy Nio as was uploaded to the singer's YouTube channel on the same day as its digital release.
+The pink-hued visual features G.E.M. performing the song in a forest, a prairie, and a beach.
+It was included on the set list for her I Am Gloria World Tour, which she embarked on in December 2023.

 Background and composition

 G.E.M. reviewed the 12-year career with the song "Full Stop".
 She once learned a blank piece of paper.
 Some things that can't be conceded and tolerant to others are cruel to herself.
 She also hopes to use songs to encourage all those who stand at the crossroads of life and are confused about the future.
 Those who are in the middle of the authorities are confused and look up at the vast sky.
 No matter how hard the front is, it is right to face the challenge.
 It is not so difficult to draw a "full stop".
 The representative animal of this song is hummingbird.